On Saving and Investing

 Also, some of the links above are referral links, so you and I both may receive a small bonus investment if you sign up, if such a promotion is offered.
 However, I will not use a referral on anything that I don't recommend, such as Stash, Acorns, or Lending Club.

 My challenge for you is to figure out your net worth.
 I recommend using Personal Capital (it’s free!).
+(Please use this link if you choose to sign up and we'll both get a $20 Amazon gift card!)
 After that, look at where you are, set a goal for where you would like to be, and make a plan with your spouse (if you have one) to achieve that goal.